MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/aad-b2c.md

 # Use MSAL4J to sign-in users with social identities

 You can use MSAL4J to sign users in with social identities by using [Azure Active Directory B2C](https://aka.ms/aadb2c) (Azure AD B2C).
 Azure AD B2C is built around the notion of [policies](/azure/active-directory-b2c/custom-policy-overview).
-In MSAL4J, specifying a policy translates to providing an authority - when you instantiate a client application, you need to specify the policy in the authority configuration
+In MSAL4J, specifying a policy translates to providing an authority - when you instantiate a client application, you need to specify the policy in the authority configuration test pr

 ## Authority for a B2C tenant and policy